theodoreOnzGit/theologyOnGit/criticisms_of_creationism/criticisms.typ

 Though of course, the axioms themselves are not universally agreed upon.
 Beauty is subjective and potentially another philosophical can of worms altogether.
 We shall not discuss it yet.

+Okay, we'll leave it here for now, there are other matters to explore.
+I'll probably come back to this later (TBD).